phptek/silverstripe-jsontext/README.md

 ### Why?

-I've been wanting to write this module for over two years.
-Prior-to and during that time I have encountered scenarios in more than one project where storing several (10s) of terse configuration parameters in separate database columns just seemed crazy.
+Project scenarios where storing 10s of terse configuration parameters in separate database columns just seems crazy.

-There's also the time all you wanted was a simple key -> value store but didn't want to muck about with the overhead of two or more datastores like MySQL or Postgres together with MongoDB for example.
+When all you wanted was a simple key / value store but didn't want to muck about with the overhead of two or more datastores like an RDBMS together with MongoDB for example.

-On one project I went as far as declaring that an entire tab's fields within `getCMSFields()` would take their data from, and update-to, a single field comprising JSON data for one aspect of the system's configuration.

-And if you needed any further convincing that a JSON store in an RDBMS is not such a crazy idea, well Postgres, MySQL, Oracle and MSSQL 2016 all have, or at time of writing, are planning to have, just such a field.
+That Postgres, MySQL, Oracle and MSSQL 2016 all have, or at time of writing, are planning to have, Database level JSON field-types.

 ### Postgres